yvetteTsai22/blog/README.md

 It's a known issue that you can't run Gulp when deploying the website into GitHub pages.
 So, you must change the theme colors and run `gulp build` locally, then push the changes into your repo, there is no other way.

-To see how your website is going to look like when you deploy it, run `bundle exec jekyll serve` locally and access `http://127.0.0.1:4000/`.
+To see how your website is going to look like when you deploy it, run `bundle exec jekyll serve --baseurl '/blog'` locally and access `http://127.0.0.1:4000/`.

 ## Posts